-The Group is Malta's leading telecommunications and ancillary services provider.
-The services provided by the Group include fixed-line and mobile telephony services, broadband and Internet services including Voice over Internet Protocol services (VoIP), digital and IPTV.
+The Group is Malta's leading integrated telecommunications services provider and its high speed networks form the backbone of the island's modern communications infrastructure.
+The services provided by the Group include fixed-line and mobile telephony, data and TV services for consumers and business clients.
+The Group also provides business clients with data centre facilities and ICT solutions.